-Pablo Picasso lived in France between 1900 and 1973, first in Paris, then on the Riviera.
-This explains the extraordinary Picasso painting collections in Picasso Museum Paris, in Centre Pompidou in Paris and in Picasso Museum Antibes on the French Riviera.
+Pablo Picasso lived in France between 1900 and 1973, first in Paris, then in the Riviera.
+This explains the extraordinary 255 paintings and 156 pieces of sculpture displayed in Picasso Museum Paris which were paid to the state as death duties from the Picasso heritage.

 Pablo Picasso was born in Spain in 1881, was raised there and spent most of his adult life in France, first in Paris, then after the Second World War in the French Riviera.